SNAP Benefits in Vermont: How to Apply and Qualify

 EBT Deposit Schedule in Vermont

-You can find your specific payment date in our Vermont deposit schedule.
+You can check your specific payment date in our Vermont deposit schedule.

 How to Check Your EBT Card Balance

-You can check your balance through the online portal, by calling the number on your card, or by looking at your last store or ATM receipt.
-The Benny app also shows your balance and offers cashback.
+You have several ways to check your balance, including the online portal, the phone number on your card, your last store or ATM receipt, or an app like Benny, which also offers cashback.

 Check Your Vermont EBT Balance